 If you drink drip or filter coffee, then you’re in the medium grind zone.
 As water flow is controlled by the electric coffee maker and not your hand, your only variable is going to be grind.
 What does ‘medium’ mean in this case?
 Think table salt.

-We’re big fans of the aromatic, smooth, dark berry juiciness of Uzuri African Blend for a morning drip.
-Not only does this unique combination of East African coffees start a day with distinctive taste, but the knowledge that it’s helping smallholder farmers improve their yields and quality adds even more satisfaction to the cup.
+We’re big fans of the aromatic, smooth, dark berry juiciness of Organic Alameda Morning Blend for a drip coffee that helps you rise and shine.
+Not only does this lively world blend start a day with distinctive taste, but the knowledge that it’s helping smallholder farmers improve their yields and quality adds even more satisfaction to the cup.

 POUR OVER COFFEE (Manual Brewing)